BuildForSDG/2grow2/README.md

 3.  area three (e.g here is the zoom link to our end-of sprint webinar, join and provide feedback as a stakeholder if you can)

 ## Acknowledgements
+Thank you to Andela and Facebook for giving us the opportunity to work on this project.

+Miami Larry , our team mentor - thank you for all your patience and advice!

 Did you use someone else’s code?

 Do you want to thank someone explicitly?
 Did someone’s blog post spark off a wonderful idea or give you a solution to nagging problem?
 The labour bureau at Lynnwoodrif Dutch Reformed Church in Pretoria Gauteng sparked the idea for the project.